JesseKartabani/CS50/Week2/README.md

 The text the user inputted has 65 letters, 4 sentences, and 14 words.
 65 letters per 14 words is an average of about 464.29 letters per 100 words.
 And 4 sentences per 14 words is an average of about 28.57 sentences per 100 words.
 Plugged into the Coleman-Liau formula, and rounded to the nearest whole number, we get an answer of 3: so this passage is at a third grade reading level.

-If we abstract away the details all that's happening is, as the average number of letters and words per sentence increases, the Coleman-Liau index gives the text a higher reading level.
+If we abstract away the details all that's happening is that as the average number of letters and words per sentence increases, the Coleman-Liau index gives the text a higher reading level.